nautkoncept/develdoe.github.io/_posts/2016-09-09-Project-Specification.md

   * MailChimp
   * 500px

-This specification is than woked appon throughout the project, but suffices at the beggining of a new project to get the broad picture of what we are about to build.
+This specification is than worked on throughout the project, but suffices at the beggining of a new project to get the broad picture of what we are about to build.